SS Gulfamerica: Sinking

-The torpedo struck at the #7 tank on the starboard side and caused a large explosion and subsequent fire.
-The engines were stopped and the order to abandon ship was given, as the Gulfamerica sent distress calls.
+The torpedo struck the #7 tank on the starboard side and caused a large explosion and subsequent fire.
+The engines were stopped, and the order to abandon ship was given, as Gulfamerica sent distress calls.
 U-123 then opened fire with her deck gun, firing about 12 shells into the engine room on the port side in an attempt to bring down the radio antenna and the anti-aircraft gun.
 The evacuation descended into confusion, causing a lifeboat to capsize, while another with the master and ten crewmen hurriedly pulled away in ten minutes.
-Ten minutes later another boat left with only three men aboard, while three others abandoned ship on a liferaft, later picking up two men from the water.
+Ten minutes later, another boat left with only three men aboard, while three others abandoned ship on a life raft, later picking up two men from the water.

 Five men were killed by the torpedo blast or the gunfire, with 14 men drowning after they had entered the water.
 A total of two officers, two armed guards and 15 crewmen were killed in the sinking.
 The survivors were all rescued by US Coast Guard patrol boats and taken to Mayport, Florida.
-The Gulfamerica settled by the stern with about a 40° list to starboard but did not sink until 16 April.
+Gulfamerica settled by the stern with about a 40° list to starboard but did not sink until 16 April.